 - 14.1.1 The Technology Specialist is responsible for maintaining a current inventory using the Tax-Aide Online Inventory System (OIS).
 Every computer, printer, and projector and their locations in their state must be listed in OIS.
 Each Technology Coordinator in turn is responsible for maintaining an accurate and complete inventory of all district-held equipment.
 This inventory includes equipment purchased by AARP Foundation Tax-Aide directly, with regional funds, or donated to the program.
 Each inventory item must show the contact information in OIS for the person responsible for its custody.
+OIS training is available for volunteers with access to the database.

+Documents and TCS webinars are continually updated to ensure volunteers understand the best practices to secure the most accurate and timely information.
 Refer to the Tax-Aide: Technology library for additional instructions regarding inventory maintenance. - 14.1.2 The Technology Specialist is responsible for ensuring that IRS equipment in their state is handled according to IRS guidelines.
-The IRS equipment should not be included in the inventory listing. - 14.1.3 Maintaining an accurate technology equipment inventory is important for many reasons including verifying that equipment is eligible for repair and maintenance under the AARP Contract, and for forecasting and allocating new or additional equipment. - 14.1.4 The state's equipment inventory report is due to the National Office by May 30 annually. - 14.1.5 Volunteers who transfer custody of technology equipment are responsible for informing their TC of the transfer, including the recipient's contact information and the new location of the equipment.
+The IRS equipment should not be included in the inventory listing. - 14.1.3 Maintaining an accurate technology equipment inventory is important for many reasons including verifying that equipment is eligible for repair and maintenance under the AARP Contract, and for forecasting and allocating new or additional equipment. - 14.1.4 The state's equipment inventory report is due to the National Office by May 31st annually. - 14.1.5 Volunteers who transfer custody of technology equipment are responsible for informing their TC of the transfer, including the recipient's contact information and the new location of the equipment.